enriiquee/UniProtAccessionMapper/README.md

 `python UniProtAccesionMapper.py accession_file.txt`

-The program will finish with the next message:
+The program will start and finish with the next message:

 ```
     INFO - Starting execution